stlab/libraries/libraries/channel/policy_process.md

     tag: no constructor and destructor
     pure-name: process
     description: |
-      The process is a policy that must follow certain rules and no a concrete type.
+      The process is a policy that must follow certain rules; it is not a type that the library provides.

       Each channel is associated with a process.
 The process can either be

-        - a n-ary function object, further here called a function-process.
+        - an n-ary function object, further here called a function-process.
-        - a type that must has properties, that are described below.
+        - a type that must have properties, that are described below.
 It is further here called an await-process.
       Since a function-process does not need further explication, the following concentrates on await-processes.
     member-functions:
       - name: await